The 2026 Glenfarclas Cross Country Chase is scheduled on Day 2 of the Cheltenham Festival on Wednesday, March 11, 2026.

 If your selection crosses the line first, the bet is a winner.
 Any other result and the bet will be categorised as a loser.

-If your Cross Country Chase selection wins, you’ll receive a payout on both halves of the bet.
+An each-way bet splits your stake between a win bet and a place bet.
+If your Cross Country Chase selection wins, you’ll receive a payout on both bet halves.
 If the horse places but doesn’t win, you’ll still get a return on the place part, calculated as a fraction of the win odds, often 1/5 or 1/4.

 Each-way bets can be particularly appealing for longshot contenders in the Cross Country Chase as bettors can secure a good payout, even if their selection doesn't win.